Path: blob/main/site/source/docs/api_reference/bind.h.rst

 :param const char* name: The name of the enumerated value.

-:param EnumType value: The type of the enumerated value.
+:param EnumType value: The enumerated value.

 :returns: A reference to the current object.
 This allows chaining of multiple enum values in the :cpp:func:`EMSCRIPTEN_BINDINGS` block.